Surendra Prakash Goel

 Surendra Prakash Goel (1 January 1946 – 14 August 2020), was an Indian politician from Gaziabad, Uttar Pradesh.
+He was a former member of Uttar Pradesh Legislative Assembly.

+Death

 He died due to COVID-19 during the COVID-19 pandemic in India in Delhi on 14 August 2020.

 Life

 He stood for the 2004 Lok Sabha elections on the Indian National Congress (INC) ticket and won from Ghaziabad-Hapur.
 He was defeated by the president of BJP Rajnath Singh in the next general elections in 2009.
 He was defeated again by Suresh Bansal of BSP in 2012 assembly elections.
 As of 2012, he was charged with one criminal case for preventing a public servant from discharging Government duties.